-These uncertain times require us all to be vigilant about our insurance to make sure we are protected.
-Consumers can safeguard themselves and their families regardless of their employment situation by making sure they understand their coverage needs and researching less expensive alternatives."
+During times of financial challenges, it is important that consumers maintain their health insurance coverage.
+Consumers can safeguard themselves and their families regardless of their employment situation by making sure they understand their coverage needs and researching less expensive alternatives.

 |Options for the Newly Unemployed|

 It is important for the newly unemployed to examine their options immediately, because some choices expire within weeks of job termination.
 The Massachusetts Division of Insurance offers the following tips about health insurance for those who have recently lost their jobs or believe they might need to plan for the possibility:

 Transitioning to a spouse's plan is typically the most affordable option, but you have to act quickly.
 There is a 30-day special enrollment period during which an employee can add a dependent who has lost coverage.
 If that 30-day window expires, your spouse would need to wait to add you until the open enrollment period occurs.

 The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) allows individuals who leave their jobs at companies with 20 or more employees to continue their health insurance coverage for 18 months.
 Massachusetts extends similar access for those who worked for small companies through its "Mini-COBRA" law.
 In most cases, you have 60 days to elect coverage.